This document is intended to provide a detailed overview of the three main stages of a deployment with vSpace:

 2.4 Configure network security, firewall and antivirus.

-Links to articles of interest are shown on section 1.2.
+Links to articles of interest are shown above on section 1.2.

 2.5 Configure your Server operating system to deliver the sessions with a "look and feel" of a 'Desktop" operating system.